Teething Newborns: All You Need to Know

 - Decrease in Appetite – Usually, when babies are in pain, they lose their appetite, especially if it triggers spots that are sore.

-Ways to Relieve Symptoms of Teething
+Ways to Relieve Symptoms for Teething Newborns

 Listed below are a few remedies that you can try to relieve the discomfort of the teething process.
 Experiment with a few of them and see which one works best for your baby.

-- Massage – If the tooth has not erupted or formed a painful bruise, counter pressure and friction will relieve the area that is sore.
+- Gum Massage – If the tooth has not erupted or formed a painful bruise, counter pressure and friction will relieve the area that is sore.
 With a clean finger, try rubbing your baby’s gums.

 - Cold Washcloth – A frozen or chilled wet washcloth can be comforting for the baby to gnaw on.
 The thick fabric feels good and the cold will help numb the sore gums.